dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 4. Internet Connection
 5. Windows 10/11

-*We recommend using an Nvidia discrete GPU greater than or equivalent to an RTX 3060.
+*We recommend using a discrete Nvidia GPU greater than or equivalent to an RTX 3060.
 Some features such as "HD View" are disabled on other GPUs.*

  **<span style="color:red">d.ASH Xplorer is built for Windows 10/11.
-Therefore, please ensure you are running a Discrete Nvidia GPU in High-Performance mode.
-Otherwise, some functionalities would be unsupported.
+Therefore, please ensure that you are running a discrete Nvidia GPU in High-Performance mode.
+Otherwise, some functionalities may be unsupported.
 You can enable this by going into Windows GPU Settings, and adding d.ASH Xplorer as an app and setting the "Graphics preference" to "High performance".</span>**

 ---